 More information can be found at the DV-alert website.

 - The Commonwealth Government will provide $25.9 million between 2019–20 and 2021–22 to continue the DV-alert nationally accredited training program.

 DV-alert has been delivered by Lifeline Australia since 2007.

 Between 1 July 2013 and 30 June 2021 Lifeline trained over 39,810 frontline workers through over 2,655 workshops and awareness sessions.
 This includes up-to 830 sessions to over 12,480 frontline workers since 1 July 2019 to 30 June 2021.

 Key achievements include the continued delivery of accredited training, and ongoing delivery of specialised training streams including Indigenous, Multicultural, Settlement and Working with Women with Disabilities.
 New training streams have also been developed and piloted, including Complex forms of Violence, Working with Men Who Use Violence and Working with Interpreters.
-An accredited online course, Working with Women with Disabilities, has also been developed and piloted.
+Accredited training for the General and Working with Women with Disabilities training streams is also available via a flexible eLearning course.